shawninder/music/README.md

 `npm run`

+## Testing

+You can run `npm run test-node` and `npm run test-jsdom` at any time, but before running `npm run test-lighthouse` (and consequently `npm test` as well) you must first `npm run build && npm start` to provide the audits with a production build of the app at http://localhost:3000.

 ## Understanding and navigating the source code

 In general the code is split out in the following way: